Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingHelpWithCuis.md

 # Reporting Bugs

-Sometimes you may find in a situation where it seems something is not working well.
+Sometimes you may find in a situation where it seems something is not working well in the base system or some package (not in your own code).
 Your reaction may be "this must be a bug".
 Ok.
 How do we get that bug fixed?

 ## Incidents